Robust semi-parametric signal detection in particle physics with classifiers decorrelated via optimal transport: Experiments

 We investigate the performance of our method for the detection of high-$p_T$ W bosons in Section \ref{sec:wtagging}, and of exotic high-mass resonance events in Section \ref{sec:3b_4b}.
 In all experiments, the data is split into training, validation, and test datasets.
 The training data is used to fit a random forest classifier, however, one could use any probabilistic classifier.
-The validation data is used to perform decorrelation, calibrate the classifier, and calibrate the signal-enriched test to achieve a type I error of $\alpha=0.05$.
-For further details see Appendix~\ref{sec:experiments_appx}.
+We use probability forests \citep{Malley2012Probability} as the classifier where the Gini index is used as the node impurity for splitting.
+The training data is roughly balanced in the exotic high-mass resonance experiment and skewed in favor of the signal in the W-tagging experiment.
+The validation data is used to perform decorrelation, calibrate the classifier, and calibrate the signal-enriched test to achieve a type I error of $\alpha=0.05$ (further details in Appendix~\ref{sec:experiments_appx}).

 Using the test dataset, we study the power of the signal-enriched test and the performance of the CDOT decorrelation algorithm.
 To analyze the power of the signal detection test, we proceed as follows: given a signal strength $\lambda$, we sub-sample $N=500$ datasets of $n=20000$ observations from the test dataset, such that $\lambda\%$ of those observations correspond to signal events.
 Then, for each dataset, we check if the test rejects the null hypothesis $H_0:\lambda=0$ and compute the empirical probability of rejecting the null hypothesis across datasets.
 For $\lambda=0$, that probability is the empirical type-I error, while for $\lambda \in \{0.01,0.02,0.05\}$, it is the empirical power.
 In all cases, we report the empirical results with their corresponding Clopper--Pearson confidence intervals.
 Finally, to understand the utility of the decorrelation algorithm, we study the power of the signal-enriched test both when using a non-decorrelated and decorrelated classifier to filter the observations.